Arthur Arz von Straußenburg: After the war

 After the collapse, Arz moved to in Vienna.
 He was granted a civil list pension of 20 000 Krone, but because of the growing inflation and anyway being not wealthy he had soon a very bad financial situation.
-Moreover, he became a scapegoat by the public opinion since next to the resigned King the Chief of the General Staff was made responsible for the consequences of the armistice and the defeat of the Battle of Piave.
-The newly established First Austrian Republic in spite of a new law accepted on 19 December 1918 conducted an infringement procedure against him regarding the Battle of Piave, however it ended without any result.
+Moreover, he became a scapegoat in public opinion since -- next to the King -- the Chief of the General Staff was made responsible for the consequences of the armistice and the defeat of the Battle of Piave.
+The newly established First Austrian Republic, in spite of a new law accepted on 19 December 1918, conducted an infringement procedure against him regarding the Battle of Piave; however it ended without any result.

-With Transylvania and the Bukovina awarded to Romania after the war, he became a Romanian citizen but he refused to return to his home in a country in the defeat of which he had played a significant role only a few years earlier, having expected of possible retaliation.
-Despite, since January 1921 the Romanian state granted his pension until 1923 when because of the intervention of Ion I. C. Brătianu the Romanian legislation voted a new law which denied the pension to those former Imperial and Royal military personnel officially resident in Transylvania, Banat and Bukovina who were not living in Romania.
+With Transylvania and the Bukovina awarded to Romania after the war, he became a Romanian citizen but - expecting possible retaliation - he refused to return to his home in a country whose defeat he had played a significant role in only a few years earlier.
+Although from January 1921 the Romanian state had granted his pension, in 1923, due to the intervention of Ion I. C. Brătianu, the Romanian legislature passed a new law which denied a pension to those former Imperial and Royal military personnel officially resident in Transylvania, Banat and Bukovina who were not living in Romania.

-As living in poverty, he applied - as well in the name of 72 fellow officer - to the Hungarian Prime István Bethlen, who denied his submission.
+Living in poverty, he applied - as well in the name of 72 fellow officers - for relief to the Hungarian Prime Minister István Bethlen, who denied his submission.
 He survived on stipends from a support fund organized by former Imperial and Royal comrades to help officers in such situations.
-In 1924 he was publishing his memoirs.
-In 1926, the Hungarian Government granted him a pension - ex post facto from 1 November 1925 -, after this the former support fund was transformed to the "Funds of the former General Staff".
-Since 1931, the Hungarian Parliament put a condition to all pensioner to be habitually residing in Budapest, in 1932, he moved officially to the city, however he did not check out from Vienna and continued to stay there recurrently.
+In 1924 he published his memoirs.
+In 1926, the Hungarian government granted him a pension, back dated from 1 November 1925.
+After this the former support fund was transformed into the "Funds of the former General Staff".
+From 1931 on, the Hungarian Parliament required all pensioners to be habitually residing in Budapest; so in 1932, he officially moved to the city, but he did not entirely vacate Vienna and continued to stay there recurrently.

-He applied and was granted Hungarian citizenship in 1933.
+He applied for and was granted Hungarian citizenship in 1933.
 In 1935, Arz wrote of his experiences during the war.
 His work, unlike those of many of his contemporaries, contained no element of self-justification or political statement.

 On 1 July 1935, during a visit to Budapest to collect his pension, he suffered a heart attack and died.
 He was buried with the highest military honours at the Kerepesi cemetery in Budapest.